KenbonTN/Personal_Portifolio/README.md

 ### Prerequisites

-Good knowledge of HTML, CSS, Figma and git/Github is required
+Good knowledge of HTML, CSS, JavaScript, Figma and git/Github is required

 ### Setup